wolfefranklin/MCSST_2019/README.md

 My Poster Presentation for AGU 2018 is listed.

-A Microsoft Word Document with Directions on how to use the scripts is also listed.
+The User Manual is also included.
+Please see this.

 Please contact wolfe_franklin@g.harvard.edu if there are any questions or concerns.
 I would appreciate any feedback so that I can improve on this code and the user experience.
 Thanks!